 The St. Louis Cardinals are in a death spiral.

-Unless they quickly make a number of changes, they will enter a
+By that I mean that, unless they quickly make a number of changes, they will enter a

 period of frustrating irrelevance like we saw in the late 80s and

 Why do I believe the Cardinals are on the road to ruination?

 Cardinals literally set the record for pinch-hit home runs.

 And how did the Cardinals reward the coach responsible for